jflorian/doubledog-systemd/README.md

 Note that if it makes sense to have systemd start this mount before some other unit, you likely want to do the same via Puppet's sequencing meta-parameters.
 It's your responsibility to ensure they agree.

+##### `mnt_conflicts`
+See `Conflicts=` in [SYSTEMD.UNIT(5)](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Conflicts=).
+Configures negative requirement dependencies.
+If a unit has a Conflicts= setting on another unit, starting the former will stop the latter and vice versa.
+The default is `undef` meaning this setting is omitted from the unit file.

+##### `mnt_default_dependencies`
+See `DefaultDependencies=` in [SYSTEMD.UNIT(5)](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#DefaultDependencies=).
+Controls whether default dependencies will implicity be created for the unit.
+Generally, only services involved with early boot or late shutdown should set this option to no.  The default is `undef` meaning this setting is omitted from the unit file.

 ##### `mnt_description`
 See `Description=` in [SYSTEMD.UNIT(5)](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Description=).
 A free-form string describing the mount unit.
 Defaults to the resource title.